Pedestrian scramble: In Australia

-In Sydney, there are numerous examples in built-up commercial and CBD areas, like the intersection of George and Druitt Streets (with one of the corner blocks being the Sydney Town Hall), Oxford Street and Bourke Street in Darlinghurst, Church Street in Parramatta also has them, as do the Penrith and Fairfield central business districts.
+In Sydney, there are numerous examples of scramble crossings in built-up commercial and CBD areas, such as the intersection of George and Druitt streets, with one of the corner blocks being the Sydney Town Hall, at Oxford Street and Bourke Street in Darlinghurst, at Church Street in Parramatta, and in Penrith and Fairfield central business districts.

+In Belgium

+Pedestrian scrambles are planned to be legally introduced in autumn 2025.

 In Canada

 Vancouver was one of the first cities worldwide to use the concept at individual locations.
-London, Ontario, had a Barnes' Dance crosswalk in the 1960s at the intersection of Clarence and King streets.
-In Toronto, the intersection of Yonge Street and Dundas Street, the location of Yonge-Dundas Square, has the city's first installed scramble intersection and has since been joined by two more on Bloor Street at Yonge and Bay Streets in the downtown area.
+London, Ontario, had a scramble crossing in the 1960s at the intersection of Clarence and King streets.
+In Toronto, the intersection of Yonge Street and Dundas Street, the location of Sankofa Square, has the city's first installed scramble intersection and has since been joined by two more on Bloor Street at Yonge and Bay Streets in the downtown area.
 In 2015, Toronto has eliminated the Bay and Bloor scramble crossing after an evaluation study found 'modest positive benefits for pedestrians' and 'negative impacts to vehicular traffic'.
 The staff report also noted that sideswipe collisions at Bay and Bloor have more than doubled and rear-end type crashes have increased by 50% “likely due to increased driver frustration”.
 Kingston, Ontario, has a scramble crosswalk at the corners of Union Street and University Avenue to increase the safety of Queen's University students.
 Calgary has two pedestrian scrambles in the Eau Claire neighbourhood.
 St. Albert, Alberta, has installed a test pedestrian scramble as of the end of May 2017.
 Edmonton has four as part of a pilot project, with plans for a fifth by early December.
 Quebec City and Banff also have a few pedestrian scramble intersections.
 Many intersections in Montreal, especially near downtown, activate the walk signal in all four directions at the same time, effectively creating pedestrian scrambles.